Nihil0329/Instamedz-final-frontend/README.md

 # Instamedz-final-frontend
-This is the Instamedz final frontend design code you can view the final website at www.instamedz.com
+This is the Instamedz final frontend design code you can view our final website at www.instamedz.com